I saw a quote from motivational speaker Jack Canfield that struck a chord with me.

 He said “What others think of you is none of your business.”

-Now, that’s a whole lot easier said than done for many of us.
+That’s easier said than done for many of us.
 I’ve been guilty of being a people pleaser in the past.
-There was a period in my life when I focused way too much on what people thought of me, and that became one pest of a pebble in my shoe.
-It can stop you before you even get started on whatever journey lies ahead.
+There was a period in my life when I focused way too much on what people thought of me, and that censored so much of my words, interactions and decisions.

 But I’ll tell you one thing.
 Embarking on this 100-pound weight loss journey, especially in the public eye, will teach you to grow some thick skin, or sink under the weight of other people’s opinions.